-luxury clothes care tips
+luxury clothes care tips for a

 luxury clothes care for basic blends.

 - With any fabric blend, tailor your laundry routine to the most delicate component of the garment.
-If either fiber or the trim or binding requires hand washing, dry cleaning, or low temperature washing and drying, this will determine the cleaning care.
+If either fiber or the trim or binding require hand washing, dry cleaning, or low temperature washing and drying, this will determine the cleaning care.

 - When in doubt, wash or dry clean according to the primary fiber in the blend.

-luxury clothes care for fine fabrics.
+luxury clothes care for fine and funky fabrics.